readthedocs/blog/jobs.rst

 Jobs at EthicalAds
 ------------------

-There are no current openings working on ads at this time.
+There are no current openings working at EthicalAds at this time.